apcurran/workout-tracker-app/README.md

 - Context API used for storing centralized data

-- Log In and Log Out functionality supported, with dynamic nav links based on log in status
+- Log in and log out functionality supported, with dynamic nav links based on log in status

 - Custom design and CSS